Further particulars of offers

 - Ensure that the portfolio of modules available for students to choose from delivers the published learning aims and outcomes of the programme for which students are enrolled.

 Lectures, seminars and tutorials

 Most subjects use lectures, especially in the first two years, referred to as sub-honours.
 Students can use their first two years to discover their own specific strengths before finalising their degree intentions at Honours level.
 Lectures are a good way to ensure everyone in the class receives the same key information, and they help students develop note-taking and summarising skills.
-The material covered in lectures is generally followed up in smaller seminar groups (15 to 20 or so students) or tutorials (5 to 10 or so), where there might be a structured open discussion, a general debate, a presentation by students, or a series of questions, exercises or examples to be worked through with the tutor.
+The material covered in lectures is generally followed up in smaller seminar groups (around 15 to 20 students) or tutorials (around 5 to 10 students), where there might be a structured open discussion, a general debate, a presentation by students, or a series of questions, exercises or examples to be worked through with the tutor.
 Owing to the relatively small undergraduate student body in comparison to some universities, St Andrews is in the enviable position of offering small group teaching in many subjects.